cluesurf/deck.tree/readme.md

 #### Package size

-Max package size is **8mb**.
+Max package size is **8mb**, for packages published to NPM.
 This is basically the same as what NPM enforces (they say they support 20mb, but people have encountered errors publishing 10mb packages, so we choose 8mb).

+Repos though, can be up to 1GB in size, and you can download these through the `site <git://...>` directive.

 ### Searching